 What about sponsorship and advertising around the ContentAsia Summit?

-ContentAsia and the ContentAsia Summit, which has been held every year for the past 13 years, have always been grateful for strong support from the industry.
+ContentAsia and the ContentAsia Summit, which has been held every year for the past 15 years, have always been grateful for strong support from the industry.
 Hopefully that will continue.
-These sponsorships and relationships will be kept totally separate from the Awards.
+These sponsorships and relationships are kept totally separate from the ContentAsia Awards.